Exporting to a TMX File

 }

-After each batch has been processed, the total number of units processed and the total number of units that have actually been exported is determined and output.
+After each batch is processed, the code reports the total number of units processed and the number actually exported.

 exporter.Export(exportFilePath, true);

-In the above code example the overwrite parameter is set to True.
-Note that when you set this parameter to False, and an export file with the same name already exists, an error will be thrown, which has to be caught by your implementation.
+In the example above, the overwrite parameter is set to true.
+If you set it to false and a file with the same name already exists, the export throws an error that your code must handle.

 public void ExportTMXFile(string tmPath, string exportFilePath)